whizzer75/whizzer75.github.io/1-install.md

 configuration of services that is taken care of already by the [Docker] image creator.
 We will define environment variables with custom values, then using those values in our docker commands.
-This makes it easy to optionally store our customizations in a file that can be sourced again later.
+This makes it easy to optionally store our custom configurations in a file that can be sourced again later.
 It also keeps our custom values separate from the [Docker] commands used to implement them.